mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 3. You must solve challenges and provide correct answers to proceed
 4. If you try to skip ahead, you'll find the locations don't exist yet!
 5. Document your commands and discoveries in your journey_log.txt (this is optional)
+6. If you get stuck, try using the man page for the commands you're attempting to use, make a quick google search or ask a partner!

 ---